-shares of our Class A common stock.
+10,500,000 shares of our Class A common stock.

-Shares of Class A common stock outstanding after this offering shares of our Class A common stock (or shares of Class A common stock if the underwriter exercises in full its option to purchase additional shares of Class A common stock).
+Shares of Class A common stock outstanding after this offering

+33,011,250 shares of our Class A common stock (or 34,586,250 shares of Class A common stock if the underwriters exercise in full their option to purchase additional shares of Class A common stock).